Catalog Authority

 Drop a Course

 Drops are allowed during the first week of a term.
-After the third day of a term, signatures are required by the instructor and advisor.
+After the fifth day of a term, signatures are required by the instructor and advisor.
 The date the student requests the course drop is the official date used in registration.
 Confirmation of last date of attendance must be supplied by the course instructor.
 A dropped course will not be officially entered on the students’ record, including the student’s transcript.

 Withdraw from a Course